moinulhossainmahim/oop-with-php/README.md

 Interfaces define contracts that classes must follow.
 They specify what methods a class must implement without providing the implementation itself.

-**Key Characteristics:**
+**Key Points:**
+- It defines what methods a class must implement — but not how they work
+- Only constants are allowed as properties
+- Multiple interfaces can be implemented by a single class
+- It's used to decouple code and enforce consistency
-- All methods are implicitly abstract
+- All methods are implicitly abstract (no implementation)
-- Classes can implement multiple interfaces
 - Enforces consistent behavior across different classes
-- No properties or method implementations allowed

 **Files:**
 - `Payment.php` - Payment gateway interface with multiple implementations